Recovery is possible.

 Welcome to the Kenosha County Substance Abuse Coalition!
 Our mission is to support networking among our member organizations and individuals, encourage education about alcohol and other drug abuse prevention, explore gaps in the community, and realize solutions to improve treatment and reduce alcohol and other drug abuse in our community with a primary focus on families.

 70% of drug abuse

 opioids every day

-26 drug overdoses in Kenosha County in 2018
+27 drug overdose deaths in Kenosha County in 2018

 Communicating your questions and concerns with your doctor or dentist about the prescriptions you’re getting is an important habit to start to keep yourself and your family safe.

 Get in these simple habits to keep your medications secure.
 Two-thirds of teens and young adults who report abuse get prescription medication from friends, family, and acquaintances.

 Safely disposing of your expired and unused medications is critical.
 This simple habit alone will significantly decrease the opportunities for abuse and accidental overdose poisoning.